St Ninian's School, Moffat: History

 the Reverend Francis Wingate (or Wyngate) ‘Frank’ Pearse (1862-c.1943) became headmaster in 1906, having been headmaster at Harlington Preparatory School, later Penrallt Preparatory School, Llanbedr, Merionethshire, Wales.
 In 1910, Constance Pearse died, bequeathing the school to another brother, Hugh (an assistant master at the school), who conveyed ownership to his brother Francis.
 In August 1934 the Reverend Mr Pearse sold the school to Mr D A Gregory and retired.
+In 1973 Mr Peter G Spencer purchased the school which he sold in 1979.

 Hugh Dowding, son of the founder, was born at the school in 1882 and educated there.
 In 1987, to honour the contribution made by Lord Dowding during the Second World War, the RAF Association in conjunction with the RAF Benevolent Fund, purchased St Ninian's School, his birthplace.
 The building was renamed Dowding House and restored to provide sheltered housing for former members of the Royal Air Force or their dependents.
 The driving force behind this project was Irene 'Sandy' Park, a former Women's Auxiliary Air Force officer, and native of Moffat.

 A stained-glass window (by Charles Eamer Kempe) from the demolished school chapel, commemorating former St Ninian's pupils who died during the Second Boer War, can be found in the west window of St John's Church (Episcopal) in Moffat.
 There is a plaque in the church with the names and details of the ten fallen, among them Captain David Younger, VC.